What is an Attribution Window?

 | Day 35 | User makes a purchase → Not attributed |

-The customer journey might be the same but the attribution depends upon the timing.
+The customer journey might be the same, but the attribution depends on the timing.

 Attribution Windows in Google Platforms